Shubhamrawat5/whatsapp-bot-ts/README.md

 ## Local Run:- :rocket:

-1. Create account on [elephantsql](https://www.elephantsql.com/) for Database.
+1. Create account on [supabase](https://supabase.com) for Database.
-2. After login, get the database URL from details section.
-It'll be like: postgres://abc@tiny.db.elephantsql.com/xyz
+2. After login, Go to Project settings then Database.
+It'll be like: postgresql://username:password@aws-0-ap-southeast-1.pooler.supabase.com:5432/postgres\
+   [Make sure to change the username and password in the database string]
 3. Create a local `.env` file with following variables and save the file.
 [You can check all the .env variables in .env.sample file]

    > DATABASE_URL = "postgres://full_db_url"\